mideind/GreynirServer/README.md

-Reynir is innovative in its support for the complex grammar of Icelandic - using cases, genders and number (singular/plural) applied respectively to nouns, verbs, adjectives and prepositions to disambiguate parses.
+Reynir is innovative in its support for the complex grammar of Icelandic - using cases, genders and number (singular/plural) applied respectively to nouns, verbs, adjectives and prepositions to guide and disambiguate parses.
 Its Earley parser is fast and compact enough to make real-time while-you-wait analysis of web pages, as well as bulk processing, feasible.

+Reynir's goal is to "understand" text to a usable extent by parsing it into coherent, structured trees, so that the result can be further acted upon.
+Detailed Part-Of-Speech (POS) tagging is thus not a primary goal of the project, although a successful parse depends on adequate POS attribution.

 If successful in its initial stages, Reynir may in due course be expanded, for instance: